mikeapted/serverless-ml-inference/README.md

 ### Requirements
 - Git
 - Docker
-- aws cli
+- AWS CLI
-- node/npm
+- NodeJS/NPM
-- AWS SAM
+- AWS SAM CLI
-- AWS CDK
+- AWS CDK CLI

 If you have not already, configure the aws cli to interact with AWS services using aws configure.